Paullllllllllllllllll/ChronoMiner/README.md

   - **Automatic:** The file is divided automatically.
   - **Automatic with Manual Adjustments:** Users can interactively adjust chunk boundaries.
   - **Pre-Defined Line Ranges:** If a `_line_ranges.txt` file is available, it is used to determine chunk boundaries.

+  **Generating Line Ranges:**
-    - line_ranges.txt files can be generated for the folders defined for each schema in `paths_config.yaml`.
-This allows for the preparation of chunking in advance if large amounts of `.txt` files have to be processed and automatic chunking runs the risk of splitting semantic units.
+  Use `python main/generate_line_ranges.py` to create `_line_ranges.txt` files for your input files.
+This allows preparation of chunking in advance when processing large amounts of `.txt` files where automatic chunking might split semantic units.

+  **Adjusting Line Ranges with Semantic Boundaries:**
+  Use `python main/line_range_readjuster.py` to refine line ranges by aligning chunk boundaries with semantic sections detected by the LLM.
+This tool:
+  - Examines text around existing chunk boundaries
+  - Uses the configured LLM to detect natural break points (e.g., document headers, paragraph breaks)
+  - Proposes boundary adjustments that preserve semantic coherence
+  - Supports both interactive and CLI modes with options like `--dry-run`, `--context-window`, and `--boundary-type`

+  This is particularly useful for documents with clear structural divisions that should not be split across chunks.

 ### 2. Additional Context Integration